Low-frequency hearing loss is associated with “conductive” hearing loss, which happens when there is a problem with the outer or middle ear.

 The name conductive hearing loss comes from the fact that sound is not properly being conducted, or sent, to the inner ear.
 Normally, low frequencies are damaged first.
 This can worsen to the point where all frequency ranges are affected.
 There is medical treatment available for most types of conductive hearing loss, with little to no lasting effects on your hearing health.
 There are alternative causes of low-frequency hearing loss that can be derived from the inner ear and the brain, but these are usually less common.

-3. Mixed hearing loss is a combination of sensorineural hearing loss and conductive
+3. Mixed hearing loss is a combination of sensorineural hearing loss and conductive hearing loss.

 Causes of low-frequency hearing loss

 Low-frequency sensorineural hearing loss is caused by damage to the inner ear hair cells.
 This affects deep, or low-pitched noises.
 This type of hearing loss is also referred to as “reverse slope audiogram”.
 It indicates that an individual who has low-frequency hearing loss might still have the ability to hear higher frequency sounds.
 In many cases, those who suffer from low-frequency hearing loss are still able to comprehend speech.

 A study from the Kresge Hearing Research Institute showed that an altered gene, WFS1 (Wolfram Syndrome gene) can result in low-frequency sensorineural hearing loss.
 This mutation is known as Wolfram Syndrome 1.
 Other origins of low-frequency hearing loss are Meniere’s disease, Mondini dysplasia (a cochlear abnormality), sudden loss of hearing, viral diseases, renal failure, and pressure changes that would contribute to a fistual (for example, intracranial hypertension), or following spinal anesthesia.